Building Operator Training

 Building Operator Certification (BOC) and Building Re-Tuning (BRT60)

-Through US Department of Energy's State Energy Program (SEP), DEP's Office of Pollution Prevention and Energy Assistance has provided financial assistance to expand professional development in the building sector through the nationally recognized Building Operator Certification program.
+Through US Department of Energy's State Energy Program (SEP), DEP's Energy Programs Office has provided financial assistance to expand professional development in the building sector through the nationally recognized Building Operator Certification program.

 Building Operator Certification (BOC) is a national workforce training and credential program offering job skills in energy efficient building and operational maintenance practices.
 BOC leverages the U.S. Department of Energy's occupational skills standards for operating engineers/building technicians in a curriculum that covers energy efficient building operation and maintenance practices, energy management, sustainability, water efficiency, general and electrical safety, and building performance measures.
 Studies indicate that the average annual savings per BOC certified operator is 100,500 kWh per year for electricity and 1400 therms (135 MCF) per year for natural gas.
 In addition, these savings have persistence.
 Certified operators who conserve energy have been shown to maintain these efficiency standards for at least 5 years.

 If you are responsible for managing a building's energy profile, you may want to participate in this training.
 In previous years, DEP's program has assisted with cost buy-down for over 65 building operators who manage facilities from a single 10,000 sq. ft. building to college campuses.
 During the 2018-2019 fiscal year, DEP has is supporting BOC trainings in a few areas in Pennsylvania by funding up to $1420 of the $1895 tuition for government and school entities.